-Modern surgical techniques and reconstructive surgery mean that you are less likely to have much scarring, even with very big operations.
+Modern surgical techniques and reconstructive surgery mean that you are less likely to have much scarring.
 Unfortunately, if you do have scarring it can be distressing.
 It can affect the way you feel about yourself, and how you think others might see you.

-If your sight has been affected by surgery, you need to rely on touch a great deal during intimate relationships.
+If the cancer or surgery has affected your eyesight, you may need to rely on touch a great deal during intimate relationships.

 Talking about it

 If your feelings about having sex change during or after your cancer treatment, it doesn’t mean that this will last forever.
 As you recover from treatment, you may find that your sex life returns to how it was before.
 But for some people, it can take time to rediscover their interest in sex.

 Talking to your partner about your worries can help if you are able to.
 You can both gradually get used to your new situation and things will feel less awkward.
 A caring and loving partner can help to ease your concerns.

 You might also find it helpful to talk to your doctor or nurse about how you are feeling.
 They might suggest that you and your partner have some counselling or see a sex therapist for further support.